melezhik/outthentic/README.md

 * you can't use story variables in a none downstream story

-One word about sharing state between upstream/downstream stories.
+One word about _sharing state_ between upstream/downstream stories.

 As downstream stories get executed in the same process as upstream one there is no magic about sharing data between upstream and downstream stories.

-The straightforward way to share state is to use global variables :
+The straightforward way to share state is to use global variables:

     # upstream story hook:
     our $state = [ 'this is upstream story' ]